mindful-ai-dude/syrp-dgm-ai-town/research-paper-syrp-dgm/SYRP-DGM A Self-Improving Gödelian Reputation Protocol for AI Agents.md

 end for
 ```

-*Source: Adapted from*

-In this loop, `Select` balances exploitation (highest score) and exploration (novelty). `Run` executes the parent agent against the benchmark. `LLM_DiagnoseAndSuggest` (as proposed in the DGM context) uses performance logs to suggest improvements to the agent's SYRP logic; this step is powerful but its effectiveness and safety are tied to the guiding LLM's capabilities and alignment. `Apply` implements the patch. `Evaluate` assesses the child agent.

-`Valid` ensures functional integrity (e.g., code compiles, honors constitutional rules), `IsNovel` promotes diversity, and `Threshold` sets a minimum performance bar for archival.
+In this loop, `Select` balances exploitation (highest score) and exploration (novelty). `Run` executes the parent agent against the benchmark. `LLM_DiagnoseAndSuggest` (as proposed in the DGM context) uses performance logs to suggest improvements to the agent's SYRP logic; this step is powerful but its effectiveness and safety are tied to the guiding LLM's capabilities and alignment. `Apply` implements the patch. `Evaluate` assesses the child agent. `Valid` ensures functional integrity (e.g., code compiles, honors constitutional rules), `IsNovel` promotes diversity, and `Threshold` sets a minimum performance bar for archival.

 *   **Defining Benchmarks:** The benchmark suite must be comprehensive, encompassing diverse network scenarios (varying densities, churn rates, interaction patterns), a wide array of attack vectors (sophisticated Sybils, slandering, whitewashing, orchestrated attacks), and tasks testing fairness and robustness.